bbhardin/A-Guide-to-MacOS-Scaled-Resolutions/README.md

-# A Guide To Creating Scaled Resolutions in MacOS
+# A Guide for Creating Scaled Resolutions in MacOS

 **WARNING:** Try this at your own risk.
 I am not an expert in display hardware and am not responsible for any damage to components or system files.
 Additionally, this may place a greater burden on your graphics card.